SteffenPL/MyPaintEdSlides/README.md

 # Current state

-At the moment a generat interface is missing.
-Therefore it is not ready to be used without modifying the python code.
+At the moment a general interface is missing.
+Therefore it is not ready to be used without modifying the python code :'(

-Anyway, the first presentation is already in work and "test\_ora\_presentation.py" demonstrates some features.
+Anyway, the first presentations are already there and a more user friendly version is in progress.